Charlie

 Barrie Arena

-Barrie Arena stands on a street corner in the old section of Barrie.
-It looks like many other arenas around the province with a round, gradually sloping roof and lots of aluminum siding.
-There is also a mural painted along the whole side of the building.
-Once you go inside, though, you realise that this place is different from any other building you've been to.
+Barrie Arena stood on a street corner in the old section of Barrie.
+It looked like many other arenas around the province with a round barrel roof and lots of aluminum siding.
+There was also a mural painted along the whole side of the building.
+Once you went inside, though, you realised that this place was different from any other building you've been to.

-The Arena's past history isn't completely on display, but it is there.
-The Barrie Flyers' old Memorial Cup banners are on display and so is some other memoribilia from Barrie's more recent minor hockey past.
-Finally, in the arena office is something that no one should ever consider missing - the old Barrie Flyers' team portraits from the early 1950's, one of which features an impossibly young-looking Don Cherry.
+The Arena's past history wasn't completely on display, but it was there.
+The Barrie Flyers' old Memorial Cup banners hung in one end, and some other memorabilia from Barrie's more recent minor hockey past was also here and there.
+Finally, in the arena office was the old Barrie Flyers' team portraits from the early 1950's, one of which featured an impossibly young-looking Don Cherry.
+I have no idea where the stuff has been moved to, but I would be interested in finding out.

 Inside Barrie Arena